kierumichael/MachineLearning/README.md

 added words.csv and words.py to show actual tests in the system

 Added another file namely saferscreens-python-steps.mht which is a MHTML Document (.mht) .
-Just download and open in a browser of your choice.
+This is an MHTML Document (.mht) to further elaborate the steps taken thus far with the test data stream Just download and open in a browser of your choice.
 MHTML, an initialism of "MIME encapsulation of aggregate HTML documents", is a web page archive format used to combine, in a single computer file, the HTML code and its companion resources (such as images, Flash animations, Java applets, and audio and video files) that are represented by external hyperlinks in the web page's HTML code.